department-of-veterans-affairs/vets-website/va-gov/pages/disability/upload-supporting-evidence.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-We’ll remove your claim from the Fully Developed Claim program and process it as a standard claim.
+We’ll remove your claim from the Fully Developed Claims program and process it as a standard claim.

 If we decide your claim earlier than one year from the date we received the claim, you’ll still have the rest of the year to provide any additional information or evidence.
 </div>
 </div>
 </div>